Gyarah Murti

 Gyarah Murti is a monument located in New Delhi, India, commemorating the country's struggle for independence under the leadership of Mahatma Gandhi.
 Devi Prasad Roy Choudhury is credited as its sculptor.
 An ensemble of eleven statues, ten represent people from diverse sociocultural, religious and economic backgrounds following Gandhi in the lead.
 Widely believed to depict the Dandi March, the statue has been replicated in other cities in India and was featured on the old 500-rupee currency note.

 Location

-The statue is located near the President's Estate, New Delhi, at the T-junction where Sardar Patel Marg meets Mother Teresa Crescent.
+The statue is located near the Rashtrapati Bhavan, New Delhi, at the T-junction where Sardar Patel Marg meets Mother Teresa Crescent.
 The statue is approached through Sardar Patel Marg and the entire locality is known as Gyarah Murti.

 Sculptor

 Devi Prasad Roy Choudhury is credited as the creator of the statue which was commissioned by the Government of India in 1972 as a national monument to commemorate the silver jubilee of Indian independence.
-It bears semblance to the Martyr's Memorial in Patna, which was completed by Choudhury in 1959, and features six figures following a flag bearer while urging on those who have fallen.
-The Martyr's Memorial in Patna commemorates the sacrifices made by ordinary Indians in their struggle for freedom from British rule.
+It bears semblance to the Martyr's Memorial in Patna, which was inaugurated in 1956, and features six figures following a flag bearer.
+The Martyr's Memorial in Patna commemorates the martyrdom of seven students who were shot dead by the Gurkha Military Police as they attempted to hoist the Congress flag at the Patna Secretariat as part of the Quit India Movement.